 Politics matters on the Hill, with neighbors tending to socialize along partisan lines and to discuss the issues of the day.

-But Hill residents are unified in their support for their corner stores and home-grown businesses, with very few national chains in sight.
-And whether at the park, over the fence or across the aisle, neighbor still talks to neighbor in this small community.
+But Hill residents are unified in their support for their corner stores and home-grown businesses, with very few national chains insight.
+And whether at the park, over the fence, or across the aisle, the neighbor still talks to the neighbor in this small community.

 Equal parts relaxed and on-the-go.